-In addition to PEQAB's regular process for quality assurance in the context of consent renewals, PEQAB offers an expedited renewal process.
-This streamlined process emphasizes PEQAB's observation of an institution's implementation of the Internal Quality Assurance and Development Standard.
-The main addition is that a PEQAB Senior Policy Advisor attends the site visit with the institution's own Program Evaluation Committee (PEC).
+In addition to PEQAB's regular process for quality assurance, for Program consent renewals, PEQAB offers an Expedited Renewal process.
+This streamlined process emphasizes PEQAB's observation of the organization's implementation of the Internal Quality Assurance and Development Standard (IQAP).
+The main addition to the IQAP process is that a PEQAB Senior Policy Advisor attends the site visit with the organization's own Program Evaluation Committee (PEC).
 Please consult the Expedited Review Manual for details on the eligibility, submission requirements and process.

-Private and out of province institutions programs wishing to undergo the Expedited Renewal process may do so by notifying the PEQAB Secretariat prior to the appointment of a PEC and arranging for a PEQAB Senior Policy Advisor to consult and attend the site visit.
+Private and out of province institutions wishing to undergo the Expedited Renewal process may do so by notifying the PEQAB Secretariat prior to the appointment of a Program Evaluation Committee (PEC) and arranging for a PEQAB Senior Policy Advisor to consult and attend the site visit.